Undergraduate entry requirements

 - For some courses we require specific subjects and grades.
 These are listed on each course entry.

 Grade C/4 or above in GCSE English Language or Literature (or equivalent qualification) is required for entry to all undergraduate courses.
+Grade C/4 or above in GCSE Maths and/or Science (or equivalent qualification) is also required for entry to some undergraduate courses.

 Please note we do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.